-We all know a mooch: the coworker who borrows a dollar and never pays it back, the friend who invites you to a bar and then can’t pay their own tab, the first date who orders the lobster-stuffed, caviar-encrusted filet mignon and doesn’t even offer so much as a rim job in return (that bitch).
+We all know a mooch: the coworker who borrows a dollar and never pays it back, the friend who invites you to a bar and can’t pay their own tab, the first date who orders the lobster-stuffed, caviar-encrusted filet mignon and doesn’t even offer a lil’ la chatte in return.

 Anyway, I was recently fuming over a mooch when I thought: Why am I so pissed?
 I mean, I knew this motherfucker was worthless, so it’s not like what they did was a surprise.
 And that led me to a bigger question: Is mooching immoral?
 I mean, is my moral outrage even justified?
 Well, to answer that question, we’ll first need to cover the typology of moochery.